KenKundert/quantiphy/doc/user.rst

 ------------------

-*QuantiPhy* has several built-in constants that are available by specifying their name to the :class:`quantiphy.Quantity` class.
-The following quantities are built in:
+*QuantiPhy* has several built-in constants that are available by specifying their name to the :class:`Quantity` class.
+The following quantities are built
+in:

 ========  =====================  ===================== ==========================
 Name      MKS value              CGS value             Description